A lot of similar-sounding terminology is used when talking about Employee Value Propositions (EVPs).

 Of course part of the reason for the confusion is the universal tendency for every business and consultancy advising businesses in any specialism to have their own definitions and terms.
 The other reason is that EVPs are an area in many businesses where HR and communications functions ‘meet’ and naturally bring different perspectives (and language) to developing and using EVPs.
 It's useful to consider the different perspectives and needs HR and Communications bring to an EVP and what that means for making them effective and successful.

 For communications teams an EVP can be seen as an expression and extrapolation of their corporate brand.
 A strong brand should already be doing a good part of the communications job for an EVP, although specific messages, tone, stories, facts and social presence may needed to complement the brand and the tools communicators use to bring to life the EVP properly.

 So a communications team may approach an EVP as a brand activation project, looking at how to use an established brand to communicate it.
-Whereas a HR team may well see it as starting from a package of employee benefits and key parts of an HR strategy to attract and retain the right talent which need to be articulated as the EVP.
+Whereas an HR team may well see it as starting from a package of employee benefits and key parts of an HR strategy to attract and retain the right talent which needs to be articulated as the EVP.

 Of course both perspectives are valid and are recognised by the cross-functional teams that often work in these areas, but the variety of terminology can make it difficult to establish what is needed and expectations.

 A brief definition of an EVP like: “A compelling set of employee benefits that employees value” can help at the start, but needs to be used with care to really understand what everyone’s assumptions are.